bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 })
 ```

 Less than 50 lines, just like we said.
-Half that actually!
+About half that actually!
 That's pretty good.
 Don't forget the system packages we installed!
 Below is every command we ran in the terminal:

 ```
 $ git clone --depth=1 https://github.com/savq/paq-nvim.git \